Disorder-Induced Topological Phases in a Two-Dimensional Chern Insulator with Strong Magnetic Disorder

 We conclude that the disorder self-energy exhibits a significant $\ff k$ dependence, except for regimes in the phase diagram, where the orbital polarization is strong.
 In a tiny interval $-0.3 \lesssim m \lesssim 0.3$ and for strong $J$, the $\ff k$-dependent self-energy has poles close to $\omega=0$ that give rise to two dispersive Green's-function zero-bands $\omega_{1,2}(\ff k)$.
 They are related to the two non-dispersive poles of the self-energy in the atomic limit but develop an energy splitting at $m=0$ due to the nonlocal hybridization between the A and B orbitals.
 As a function of $m$, these zero-bands are crossing the chemical potential and lead to topological transitions between phases characterized by different Chern numbers.
-This implies that the transition between phase III for $m<0$ ($C=+2$) and phase III for $m>0$ ($C=-2$) is qualitatively different from phase transitions in the clean limit, and thus phase III itself (for $m<0$ and $m>0$) cannot be connected continuously to the clean limit.
-Therefore, it represents a novel phase that is {\em induced} by disorder and might be called a topological Anderson insulator.
+This implies that the transition between phase III for $m<0$ ($C=+2$) and phase III for $m>0$ ($C=-2$) is qualitatively different from phase transitions in the clean limit.
+Hence, phase III itself (for $m<0$ and $m>0$) is a topologically nontrivial phase, where the topology is carried by Green's-function zeros.
+Since this is impossible in the case of a clean-limit Green's function, phase III represents a novel phase that is {\em induced} by disorder and that might be called a topological Anderson insulator.